NLnetLabs/rtrtr/doc/manual/source/installation.rst

    .. group-tab:: RHEL/CentOS

-       To install a Routinator package, you need Red Hat Enterprise Linux (RHEL) 7 or 8, or compatible operating system such as Rocky Linux.
+       To install an RTRTR package, you need Red Hat Enterprise Linux (RHEL) 7 or 8, or compatible operating system such as Rocky Linux.
        Packages are available for the ``amd64``/``x86_64`` architecture only.